Walter Mazzarri

-Walter Mazzarri ([ˈvalter madˈdzarri]; born 1 October 1961) is an Italian former footballer and head coach, most recently in charge of Serie A club Cagliari.
+Walter Mazzarri ([ˈvalter madˈdzarri]; born 1 October 1961) is an Italian professional football manager and former player.

 After a 14-year playing career with Italian clubs including Reggiana and Empoli, Mazzarri coached several smaller Italian sides and in 2007 took up a managerial position with Sampdoria.
-With the help of the attacking partnership of Antonio Cassano and Giampaolo Pazzini, he led the team to qualify for the UEFA Cup in his first season, and subsequently reached the Coppa Italia final the next year.
+With the help of the attacking partnership of Antonio Cassano and Giampaolo Pazzini, he led the team to qualify for the UEFA Cup in his first season and subsequently reached the Coppa Italia final the next year.
 In 2009, he joined Napoli, where he implemented a 3–4–3 formation with which he later became associated.
 With the attacking trio of Ezequiel Lavezzi, Edinson Cavani and Marek Hamšík, nicknamed I tre tenori ("The three tenors"), he helped the team qualify for the UEFA Champions League for the first time in the club's history in 2011, and won the Coppa Italia the following season, the club's first trophy in over 20 years.
 In his final season with the team, he managed a second-place finish in Serie A, the club's best league finish in over 20 years.
-In 2013, he moved to Internazionale, but was sacked halfway through his second season with the club.
+In 2013, he moved to Inter but was sacked halfway through his second season with the club.
 He later managed Torino in Serie A, and had one year in charge of Watford in England's Premier League in 2016–17.

-As a manager in Italy, Mazzarri became known for the excuses for poor performances that he made during post-match interviews.
+In 2023, after a gap year from his last management for Cagliari, he returned to Napoli but was sacked in February 2024 after three months.

 Playing career

 Mazzarri, a midfielder and a product of Fiorentina's youth system, made his professional debut in 1981 for Pescara of Serie B, and played a short Serie A stint in Cagliari the following season, before being sold to Reggiana.
 He had his longest period at Empoli, who won promotion to Serie A for the first time during his time with the Tuscan side.
-After several spells with mostly minor teams, including a two-year stint with Acireale where he was part of the team who won a historic first promotion to Serie B, and then playing in the Italian second tier in 1993–94, Mazzarri ended his playing career in 1995 with Sassari Torres.
+After several spells with mostly minor teams, including a two-year stint with Acireale where he was part of the team that won a historic first promotion to Serie B, and then playing in the Italian second tier in 1993–94, Mazzarri ended his playing career in 1995 with Sassari Torres.